 References to "Energy Transfer Equity" mean the business and operations of Energy Transfer Equity, L.P. and its consolidated subsidiaries, which include Energy Transfer Partners, L.P. ("ETP").
 Energy Transfer Equity is a publicly traded Delaware limited partnership, the common units of which are listed on the NYSE under the ticker symbol "ETE."
 ETP is a publicly traded Delaware limited partnership, the common units of which are listed on the NYSE under the ticker symbol "ETP."
-The general partner of Energy Transfer Equity is LE GP, LLC ("LE GP").
-The Parent Company owns noncontrolling interests in both Energy Transfer Equity and LE GP that it accounts for using the equity method of accounting.
-We do not control Energy Transfer Equity or LE GP.
+The general partner of Energy Transfer Equity is LE GP, LLC.

 References to "EPCO" mean Enterprise Products Company (formerly EPCO, Inc.) and its privately held affiliates.
-Prior to Mr. Duncan's death on March 29, 2010, the Parent Company, EPE Holdings, Enterprise Products Partners, EPO, EPGP, Duncan Energy Partners and DEP GP were affiliates under the common control of Dan L. Duncan, the controlling shareholder of EPCO.
-A majority of the outstanding voting capital stock of EPCO is owned of record by a voting trust formed on April 26, 2006, pursuant to the EPCO Inc. Voting Trust Agreement dated April 26, 2006 (the "EPCO Voting Trust Agreement"), among EPCO, Dan L. Duncan, as the record owner of a majority of the outstanding voting capital stock of EPCO immediately prior to the enterin g into of the EPCO Voting Trust Agreement, and Dan L. Duncan, as the initial sole voting trustee.
-Immediately upon Mr. Duncan's death, voting and dispositive control of such majority of the outstanding voting capital stock of EPCO Voting Trust Agreement to the EPCO Voting Trust Agreement to the EPCO included under the EPCO Voting Trust Agreement was transferred pursuant to the EPCO Voting Trust Agreement to three voting trustees (the "EPCO Trustees").
-The current EPCO Trustees are: (1) Ms. Williams, who serves as

-Chairman of EPCO; (2) Dr. Cunningham, who serves as a Vice Chairman of EPCO; and (3) Mr. Bachmann, who serves as the President, CEO and Chief Legal Officer of EPCO.
+Prior to Mr. Duncan's death on March 29, 2010, we, EPO, Duncan Energy Partners, DEP GP, EPGP, Enterprise GP Holdings and EPE Holdings were affiliates under the common control of Dan L. Duncan, the controlling shareholder of EPCO.
+A majority of the outstanding voting capital stock of EPCO is owned of record by a voting trust formed on April 26, 2006, pursuant to the EPCO Inc. Voting Trust Agreement dated April 26, 2006 (the "EPCO Voting Trust Agreement"), among EPCO, Dan L. Duncan, as the record owner of a majority of the outstanding voting capital stock of EPCO immediately prior to the entering into of the EPCO Voting Trust Agreement, and Dan L. Duncan, as the initial sole voting trus tee.
+Immediately upon Mr. Duncan's death, voting and dispositive control of such majority of the outstanding voting capital stock of EPCO Voting Trust Agreement to three voting trustees (the "EPCO Trustees").
+The current EPCO Trustees are: (1) Ms. Williams, who serves as Chairman of EPCO; (2) Dr..Cunningham, who serves as a Vice Chairman of EPCO; and (3) Mr. Bachmann, who serves as the President, CEO and Chief Legal Officer of EPCO.
 Ms. Williams, Dr. Cunningham and Mr. Bachmann are also currently directors of EPCO.
-The current EPCO Trustees are the same as the current DD LLC Trustees for the DD LLC Voting Trust, which controls Dan Duncan LLC.
-The current EPCO Trustees are also the same persons as the individuals appointed on April 27, 2010 as the independent co-executors of the estate of Dan L. Duncan.
-Dan Duncan LLC and EPCO also beneficially own approximately 18% and 57%, respectively, of the outstanding units representing limited partner interests of the Parent Company.
+Trustees are also the same persons as the individuals appointed on April 27, 2010 as the independent co-executors of the estate of Dan L. Duncan.
+Dan Duncan LLC and EPCO also beneficially own approximately 18% and 57%, respectively, of the outstanding units representing limited partner interests of Enterprise GP Holdings.